-- All children are served the same foods unless special feeding needs require dietary restrictions or substitutions.
-Documentation includes completion of the necessary CACFP form(s) and Allergy Action Plan (if applicable).
-All relevant forms must be completed, and where indicated, signed by the child's physician. - If food substitutions require a family to bring foods from home these foods must meet USDA's CACFP food component guidelines and be labeled with the child's name, date, and ingredients. - For all children with special feeding needs, and for infants, toddlers, and transition aged children, staff will document the type and quantity of food consumed and provide this information to the family each day.
+- All children are served the same foods, unless special feeding needs require dietary restrictions or substitutions.
+Documentation includes completion of the necessary Dietary Restriction Form or Allergy Action Plan (if applicable).
+All relevant forms must be completed, and where indicated, signed by the child's physician. - If food substitutions require a family to bring foods from home these foods must meet current licensing requirements and be accompanied by a physician's note and be labeled with the child's name, date, and ingredients. - For all children with special feeding needs, and for infants, toddlers, and transition aged children, staff will document the type and quantity of food consumed and provide this information to the family each day.

-SCDC follows all applicable USDA CACFP and the State of Michigan Child Care Licensing Rules.
+SCDC follows all applicable State of Michigan Child Care Licensing Rules.